Alan Scott’s rise and fall as the first Green Lantern

 The First in a Series Examining Green Lantern History

 Less than a week later Nodell returned to All-American Comics with his design, backstory and outline for what the strip would be about, including the ring’s 24 hour recharge cycle and an oath.
 Nodell was partnered with Batman co-creator Bill Finger to write the stories so that Martin could focus more on the pencils and inks.
-Together Finger and Nodell put together Green Lantern’s first appearance which appeared All-American Comics #16 which appeared in May of 1940.
-Neither men realized it yet, but the two had just created the next big hit for All-American and Detective Comics.
+Together Finger and Nodell put together Green Lantern’s first appearance in All-American Comics #16 which appeared in May of 1940.
+Neither of the two men realized it yet, but they had just created the next big hit for All-American and Detective Comics.

 Golden Age Icon

 With Green Lantern’s star rising All-American awarded the character with his own series which debuted in the fall of 1941.
 Along the way, Alan Scott was paired with a sidekick in the form of heavy New York accented cabbie Doiby Dickles, who joined his friend, the “Lan’trin”, on many adventures in the coming years.
 Along with so many Golden Age heroes, Green Lantern fought the Nazis and the Japanese as part of the comics industry’s role in rallying the public during World War II.

 The main Green Lantern series was published quarterly until 1946 when it became a bi-monthly series.
 Nodell and Finger evolved Green Lantern’s ability as the character grew in popularity and appeared more frequently.
 The pair eventually arrived at the idea of the ring forming objects from Alan’s mind and made the ring vulnerable to wood, in part due to the fact that most of his villains had be able to hit him with wooden objects during the first two years that Green Lantern appeared.
 Bill Finger left the Green Lantern series after the third issue and was subsequently replaced by noted science fiction author Alfred Bester.

 “In brightest day, in blackest night, No evil shall escape my sight.
 Let those who worship evil’s might Beware my power–Green Lantern’s light!” – Alan Scott’s new oath by Alfred Bester.